rplevy/swiss-arrows/README.md

 Credits:

 Walter Tetzner, Stephen Compall, and I designed and implemented something similar to the "diamond wand" a couple of years ago.

-Stephen Compall suggested the "back-arrow" in a conversation about a recently announced library, as a better solution (TODO: remember the name of that library).

-Alex Baranosky contributed -?<> (nilsafe -<>).

 Thanks to Alex Baranosky, Roman Perepelitsa and Stephen Compall for constructive feedback and ideas.

 Copyright (C) 2012 Robert P. Levy